dmaivel/sharedgl/README.md

 # Getting started

-The following libraries are required for building the server and client on linux:
+The following libraries are required for building the server (and client) on Linux:
 - libepoxy
 - SDL2
 - libx11